luizsol/sisInteligentes/EP1/README.md

                     if abs(value) > threshold:
                         dx = int(np.cos(np.angle(value)) * radius)
                         dy = int(np.sin(np.angle(value)) * radius)
+                        # Adding points on the gradient direction and by the
+                        # radius distance
                         if ((line + dy) < lines and (line + dy) > 0) and \
                            ((col + dx) < cols and (col + dx) > 0):
                             result[line + dy, col + dx] += \